Support bundles

 - Warning and error lines from the log, with stable error signatures, so we can see at a glance how many people hit the same bug.

-- Doctor check results for a breakdown of what's failing across the userbase.
+- Health-check results for a breakdown of what's failing across the userbase.

 - The verbatim file text of every allow-listed entry, stored so we can re-read context when triaging.